-The Swift 5 has been designed as a solo sports intermediate XC wing and shows no unusual flying characteristics.
-Turns are smooth and coordinated, it has a very high resistance to both collapses and stalls whilst remaining solid and well-pressured throughout the speed range.
+The Jomo 2 has been designed as a solo intermediate XC wing and is not intended for tandem flights nor aerobatic manoeuvres.
+Primarily designed for the newly qualified, it exhibits no unusual flying characteristics and has a very high resistance to both collapses and stalls whilst remaining solid and well-pressured throughout the speed range.
+Due to this forgiving nature, it is also suitable for all levels of training.